athal-sangame/comment-generator/README.md

 ## Usecases
 - Pulling up old photos of friends
 - Pulling up old posts of friends
-- And many more ...
+- And what ever for athal ...

 ## Add new comments
 1. First Open the comment.json file